Milnsbridge

 Milnsbridge is a district of Huddersfield, West Yorkshire, England, situated 2 mi west of the town centre, and in the Colne Valley.
 The name is said to have derived from the water-powered mill and the bridge that stood alongside it in the 13th century.

 The Huddersfield Narrow Canal runs through Milnsbridge close to the River Colne.
 A viaduct carries the trans-Pennine Huddersfield Line railway that runs through Milnsbridge, and links Leeds and Manchester via Huddersfield.
 The Huddersfield to Manchester road route A62 passes Milnsbridge along the south side of the valley.

 History

 Until recent times Milnsbridge was mostly centred on the woollen and worsted yarn textile industry, with mills situated along the riverside.
 These formerly relied on the river and the canal.

-In the late 19th century Joseph Crowther and two of his sons moved from Marsden, West Yorkshire down the Colne Valley to Milnsbridge after purchasing two mills, where they began the successful production of woollen cloth.
+In the late 19th century Joseph Stoner Crowther and two of his sons moved from Marsden, West Yorkshire down the Colne Valley to Milnsbridge after purchasing two mills, where they began the successful production of woollen cloth.
+On Wednesday, 24th June 1931 Joseph Crowther and Sons broke the world record (then six hours and four minutes) for making a suit from sheep to wearer.
+The event was held in partnership with Leeds' tailors Prices Ltd. The task was completed in two hours and ten minutes, setting a new world record.

 Union Mills, formerly home to John Crowther and Sons, is a mid-19th-century Grade II listed building.
 Part of the mill, christened Crowther Village, was converted into 38 residential flats and was completed in 1997.

 The Scar Lane drill hall was completed in 1911.